Cincinnati: Society

 Cincinnati's Jewish community was developed by those from England and Germany.
 A large segment of the community, led by Isaac M. Wise, developed Reform Judaism in response to the influences of the Enlightenment and making their new lives in the United States.
 Rabbi Wise, known as a founding father of the Reform movement, and his contemporaries, bore a great influence on the Jewish faith in Cincinnati, the United States, and worldwide.

 The NRHP-listed Potter Stewart United States Courthouse is a federal court, the United States Court of Appeals for the Sixth Circuit, one of thirteen United States courts of appeals.
 Federal Reserve Bank of Cleveland Cincinnati Branch is located across the street from the East Fourth Street Historic District.

-Economy

-Metropolitan Cincinnati has the twenty-eighth largest economy in the United States and the fifth largest in the Midwest, after Chicago, Minneapolis-St. Paul, Detroit, and St. Louis.
-In 2016, it had the fastest-growing Midwestern economic capital.
-The gross domestic product for the region was $127 billion in 2015.
-The median home price is $158,200, and the cost of living in Cincinnati is 8% below national average.
-As of September 2022, the unemployment rate is 3.3%, below the national average.

-Several Fortune 500 companies are headquartered in Cincinnati, such as Procter & Gamble, The Kroger Company, and Fifth Third Bank.
-General Electric has headquartered their Global Operations Center in Cincinnati.
-The Kroger Company employs 21,646 people locally, making it the largest employer in the city, and the University of Cincinnati is the second largest at 16,000.
+Museums

+The Cincinnati Art Museum is an art museum in the Eden Park neighborhood.
+Founded in 1881, it was the first purpose-built art museum west of the Allegheny Mountains.
+Its collection of over 67,000 works spanning 6,000 years of human history make it one of the most comprehensive collections in the Midwest.
+The Contemporary Arts Center was established in 1939 as one of the first contemporary art institutions in the country.
+The Art Academy of Cincinnati also features three public galleries, in addition to the Taft Museum of Art collection.

+The city's Cincinnati Museum Center complex operates out of the Cincinnati Union Terminal in the Queensgate neighborhood.
+Within the complex are the Cincinnati History Museum, Museum of Natural History & Science, Robert D. Lindner Family Omnimax Theater, Cincinnati History Library and Archives, and Duke Energy Children's Museum.
+The National Underground Railroad Freedom Center opened in 2004 along the riverfront based on the history of the Underground Railroad, recognizing the role the city played in its history as thousands of slaves escaped to freedom by crossing the Ohio River from the southern slave states.
+U.S. president and chief justice William Howard Taft's childhood home, now the William Howard Taft National Historic Site, in Mount Auburn features exhibits on Taft's life and accomplishments.

+The American Sign Museum features over 200 signs and other objects on display ranging from the late nineteenth century to the 1970s.